awsdocs/aws-codecommit-user-guide/doc_source/codecommit-and-interface-VPC.md

 To connect your VPC to CodeCommit, you define an *interface VPC endpoint* for CodeCommit\.
 An interface endpoint is an elastic network interface with a private IP address that serves as an entry point for traffic destined to a supported AWS service\.
 The endpoint provides reliable, scalable connectivity to CodeCommit without requiring an internet gateway, network address translation \(NAT\) instance, or VPN connection\.
 For more information, see [What Is Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/) in the *Amazon VPC User Guide*\.

 **Note**
 Other AWS services that provide VPC support and integrate with CodeCommit, such as AWS CodePipeline, might not support using Amazon VPC endpoints for that integration\.
 For example, traffic between CodePipeline and CodeCommit cannot be restricted to the VPC subnet range\.
+Services that do support integration, such as [AWS Cloud9](setting-up-ide-c9.md), might require additional services such as AWS Systems Manager\.

  Interface VPC endpoints are powered by AWS PrivateLink, an AWS technology that enables private communication between AWS services using an elastic network interface with private IP addresses\.
 For more information, see [AWS PrivateLink](https://aws.amazon.com/privatelink/)\.